Private Collection

 The exhibition featured sixty-one paintings by John F. Peto.

-Peto's own paintings of
+Peto's own paintings of his salt-glazed mug |

-Here are photos of my painting demo, more of Peto's paintings, and the workshop
+Here are photos of my painting demo, more of Peto's paintings, and the workshop.

 Next time, I'll post a bit more about the workshop and the fabulous group of painters who came to study, paint, talk painting, laugh, and just spend time with me.